-- There will be two non-cumulative midterms (online) and one cumulative final exam (in person). - Each midterm will contain 40 multiple choice questions. - You will have 1 hour to complete each midterm. - Each midterm will be available between 8 am and 8 pm.
-Please note that you cannot start the exam after 7 pm. - Respondus LockDown will be used during midterms. - Midterm dates: Midterm 1 will be held on Friday, October 20.
-Midterm 2 will be held on Thursday, November 24. - To access each midterm within Brightspace, click on Assessments and select Quizzes in the dropdown menu. - The final exam will contain 40 multiple choice questions and 4 short-answer questions. - You will have 2 hours to complete the final exam. - The final exam will be scheduled by the Registrar's Office during the final exam period (December 8-19).
-Do not make travel arrangements during this period. - Students must pass the final exam (50% or higher) to pass the class. - If a student does better on the final exam than on the midterms, the weight of the midterm will be added to the final exam.
-That is, each student's overall average will be calculated using the weights given above, as well as with the midterms worth 0% and the final exam worth 55%, and the higher of the two averages will be applied.
+- There will be one midterm (in person) and one cumulative final exam (in person). - The midterm will contain 40 multiple choice questions. - You will have 1 hour to complete the midterm. - Midterm date: 25 oct - The final exam will contain 40 multiple choice questions and 4 short-answer questions. - You will have 2 hours to complete the final exam. - The final exam will be scheduled by the Registrar's Office during the final exam period (dec 8-19).
+Do not make travel arrangements during this period. - Students must pass the final exam (50% or higher) to pass the class. - If a student does better on the final exam than on the midterm, the weight of the midterm will be added to the final exam.
+That is, each student's overall average will be calculated using the weights given above, as well as with the midterms worth 0% and the final exam worth 56%, and the higher of the two averages will be applied.